The abbreviation for antibiotics.

 CMS (Centers for Medicare and Medicaid Services)

-a dollar value to four decimal places used as a multiplier by HCFA when calculating reimbursement rates.
-The CF is updated annually to allow for inflation.
-Many payors will base their reimbursement rates on a CF slightly different from Medicare's but maintain the other multipliers.
+The dollar value—to four decimal places—that the Health Care Financing Administration (HCFA) uses as a multiplier to calculate reimbursement rates.
+The conversion factor is updated annually to account for inflation.
+Many payers base their reimbursement rates on a conversion factor that is slightly different from Medicare’s.

-a set amount that is the patients portion of an office visit due at the time of service.
-The copay can change depending on the type of visit
+The set dollar amount that a patient must pay at the time of service.
+The amount of a patient’s copay may vary depending on the type of visit.

-A nationally recognized five-digit number used to represent a service provided by a healthcare provider
+A nationally-recognized five-digit number representing a particular service provided by a healthcare practitioner.

 CPT® (Current Procedural Terminology)